Gloria Shea

 Olive Gloria Shea (May 30, 1910 – February 8, 1995) was an American film actress.
 She was sometimes billed as Olive Shea.

 Biography

-Born in New York City, Shea received her schooling at the Convent of Notre Dame de Sande and was trained for the stage by Florenz Ziegfeld Jr. She is the sister of William Shea.
+Olive Gloria Shea was born in New York City on May 30, 1913.
+She received her schooling at the Convent of Notre Dame de Sande and was trained for the stage by Florenz Ziegfeld Jr. She is the sister of William Shea.
+While she was in high school she worked briefly in a department store, after which she became a model for the John Powers agency.

+Shea worked on CBS Radio and as a model in New York.
+In 1929 she was named Miss Radio.
+Her modeling for cigarette posters included her being featured as the first Chesterfield girl and the Camel girl.

+Early in Shea's career she was in six Vitaphone short films.